 “We’ve had such a great life together as a married couple, and we also see wonderful futures ahead, as parents, friends, partners in ventures and projects and as individuals pursuing ventures and adventures.
 Although the labels might be different, we remain a family, and we remain cherished friends,” said a statement signed by both Jeff and Mackenzie Bezos.

-Here’s a look at some of the biggest assets owned by Bezos.
+FOX Business takes a look at some of the biggest assets owned by Bezos.

 Amazon: Jeff Bezos, who founded the e-commerce behemoth with the support of his wife MacKenzie, owns a 16 percent stake in Amazon, or about 79 million shares of American stock.
 That accounts for about $130 billion of his personal fortune.

 Blue Origin Rocket Company: Bezos founded the aerospace company, which is not publicly traded, in 2000.
 The business is expected to start competing directly with Elon Musk’s SpaceX by 2020.
+MacKenzie will relinquish her interests.

 Nash Holdings: This private company owned by Bezos bought the Washington Post in 2013 for $250 million.
+MacKenzie will relinquish her interests.

 Bezos Expeditions: This manages Bezos’ venture capital investments, according to Visual Capitalist.
 Over the years, it’s poured money into Twitter, Domo, Juno Therapeutics, Workday, General Fusion, Business Insider, Makerbot and Stack Overflow.